e-mergo/qs-emergo-buttons/README.md

 - Ready for Qlik Cloud.
 - Renamed extension label to improve discoverability in the extensions list.
 - Added the _Call REST API_ action.
+- Added the _Delay Execution_ action.
+- Added the _Continue or Terminate_ action.
 - Fixed parsing actions in between action executions, so that subsequent actions are re-evaluated with engine updates.
 - Fixed chaining actions and navigation.
 Broken action chains will no longer trigger navigation.
 - Fixed extension interaction and execution of actions when in noInteraction or noSelections mode.